 The attorneys at the Brannon Law Firm handle personal injury cases, including those involving children and young adults.
 If you or your child has experienced an injury as a minor you may be able to make a legal claim.
 Most often Childhood Accidents and Injuries are caused by the negligence of another.
 If you or your child has been injured, and you believe it may have been caused by negligence, it is in your benefit to seek out more information.
 Information on what Childhood Accidents and Injuries are and what it might mean for you can be found below.
-Additionally, the personal injury attorneys at the Brannon Law Firm invite you to contact us at 937-228-2306 or 1-800-VERDICT for a free consultation to see if you have a claim.

 What are Childhood Accidents and Injuries?

 Childhood Accidents and Injuries refer to any accident, injury, incident, trauma, or unfortunate circumstance that can happen to a child or young adult.
 Typically these claims involve minors, persons under eighteen (18) years of age.
 Injuries to children and young adults are often serious and may go untreated or undiagnosed since a minor may not be able to communicate as effectively as an adult.
 Additionally, children are not as physically developed as an adult, which means children’s bodies may react differently to injuries or trauma than adults.
 In some instances, this difference means more severe or potentially catastrophic injuries that are permanent in nature.
 Furthermore, children are still developing mentally.
 This means injuries that affect the brain may be far more damaging and life-altering than they would be to an adult.

 Most Childhood Accidents and Injuries carry both a physical and a psychological element, both of which can be equally harmful to the child.
 This means that any new experience, including an accident or an injury, can have a bigger impact on a child than it would an adult.
 The following are some common Childhood Accidents and Injuries.